Warren Montag

-Warren Montag (born March 21, 1952) is a professor of English at Occidental College in Los Angeles, California.
+Warren Montag (born March 21, 1952) is an American academic of English literature who is a professor of English at Occidental College in Los Angeles, California.
 He is known primarily for his work on twentieth-century French theory, especially Althusser and his circle, as well as his studies of the philosophers Spinoza, Locke, and Hobbes.

 Overview

 Montag's work has focused on the origins and internal contradictions of political liberalism and individualism, and has demonstrated, following the suggestions of Étienne Balibar, the existence of "a fear of the masses" (or multitude) in the classic texts of seventeenth century liberal thought.
 More recently, he has shifted to a study of the emergence of the concept of the market in the work of Adam Smith.
 Montag received his B.A. from the University of California, Berkeley and his M.A. and Ph.D. from Claremont Graduate University.
-He has published three books and three edited collections, and has translated many essays by Althusser.
-In addition, Montag has published more than forty essays.
-He resides in Los Angeles and is married with two children, Jacob Montag and Elisa Montag.
+He has published three books and three edited collections, has translated many essays by Althusser and published more than forty essays.
+He resides in Los Angeles and is married with two children.